Sugandha: Legacy

 Some historians call her reign as the "golden age" of Kashmir.
-Historian Premnath Bazaz states that "She was loved by the people, trusted by the courtiers, and admired by the army".
+Historian Prem Nath Bazaz states that "She was loved by the people, trusted by the courtiers, and admired by the army".

 Sugandha's reign constitutes the first concrete and historically verifiable reign of a female sovereign in Kashmir's history and ruled at the behest of her subjects.

 During her reign, Sugandha built the towns of Sugandhapura and Gopalapura, the Vishnu temple Gopalakesava, and the monastery of Gopalamatha.
 She also built the Sugandesha Temple, located at Pattan, which has a square sanctum with a portico in front and a peristyle around.

 Sankaravarman, along with Sugandha, dedicated two temples to Mahadeva, namely Sankara Gauresa and Sugandhesvara at the new capital of Sankarapura.
 These two stately temples are still standing today at modern-day Pattan.

 Sugandha's coinage is an important corroborative evidence of her power and refers to her by the masculine epithet, Sri Sugandha Deva.
 Ardochsho (Goddess Lakshmi) is seen seated in Lalitasana in most of the coins and Sharda script is distinctly visible.